Anexsoft/koa-app-starter/README.md

 1. Create your project using `npm init` as usual.
 This will create the package.json for your project.

-2. Add the package to your project
+2. Add the package to your project as a development dependency
 ```
-npm install @juntoz/koa-app-starter
+npm install --save-dev @juntoz/koa-app-starter
 ```

 3. Go to where your project's package.json file is (root folder).